 Niacin overdose is unlikely if you take niacin only in the amount prescribed by your doctor.
-In recommended doses, prescription-strength niacin is an effective treatment for high total cholesterol, high blood fats (lipids) and niacin deficiency.
 While it's not possible to overdose on niacin simply by eating too many niacin-rich foods, taking too much over-the-counter or prescription niacin can be dangerous.

-You may have heard that too much niacin can be harmful because of Internet rumors.
-The rumors falsely state that by taking a large amount of niacin, people can flush the chemicals that show they've used marijuana out of their bodies before they take a drug test.
-No studies have shown that niacin can do this, and this can be very dangerous because it may lead to niacin overdose.
+You may have seen rumors about niacin on the Internet.
+The rumors falsely state that taking a large amount of niacin can flush the chemicals that show you've used marijuana out of your body before a drug test.
+No studies have shown that niacin can do this, and it can be very dangerous because a niacin overdose can cause severe liver damage.

 - Severe skin flushing combined with dizziness

 If you're concerned about a potential niacin overdose, talk to your doctor to make sure you're taking the correct amount.
 If you think you may have overdosed, seek medical attention immediately.

 - Toth PP, et al. Niacin extended-release/simvastatin combination therapy produces larger favorable changes in high-density lipoprotein particles than atorvastatin monotherapy.
 Vascular Health and Risk Management.
 2012;8:39.